 While there are no burdensome VPN credentials or SSH bastion host keys to manage, BrowZer does involve a little upfront administration in the Ziti network to inform the control plane about the IdP.
 Note that my upcoming blog articles will do deep technical dives into BrowZer-IdP integration, so be sure to subscribe to this blog to receive further educational materials

 With a small amount of network admin work out of the way, the user-facing flow that BrowZer enables for your dark web application is intentionally designed to be very simple, and friction-free.

 On the client side, it will look like the following:

-- open favorite browser (on laptop, mobile phone, tablet, etc)
+- open your favorite browser (on a laptop, mobile phone, tablet, etc)

 - surf to URL representing dark web app (see discussion of gateway below)

 BrowZer authenticates and authorizes web request flows, and maps users to web applications at a logical service level.
 This is important because it lets you elevate from the details that are dynamic — like IP addresses.

 The BrowZer Gateway (Ziti HTTP Agent)

 As mentioned above, BrowZer environments have a gateway.
 But unlike traditional approaches (like VPNs) where all network traffic from all remote users funnels into and is concentrated within a single gateway, BrowZer takes a different, and novel approach.